stormcloak72/Bloodhound_repo/README.md

-Bloodhound is a packet capture tool written in C. It is only able to capture ethernet packets as of now.
+Bloodhound is an ethernet only packet capture tool written in C.